chris-backes/unhelpful-bot-discord/README.md

 ## Downloading and installing the bot

+In order to run this application, you must have node.js installed on your computer.

-If you would like to download this and run it in your server, then:
+If you would like to download this and run it in your computer, then:
 -   After first cloning the repo, run `npm i` from the terminal to install the dependencies
-- Add an auth.json file containing the following:
+-   Add a .env file containing the following:

 ```
-{
-    "token": "[your auth token]"
-}
+TOKEN='[your auth token]'
 ```

-- running the command `node bot` in the terminal will start it up
+Running the command `node bot` in the terminal will start it up

 ## Generating your token

-Information on setting up the bot's account can be found here: https://discordpy.readthedocs.io/en/stable/discord.html
+Information on setting up the bot's account, and where to find the bot's token can be found here: https://discordpy.readthedocs.io/en/stable/discord.html

 ## License

 This project is licensed under the MIT license

 ## Author